TrafficGCN/munich-citizen-trafficwatch/README.md

 2. The script will save two files:
     - `combined_response.json`: The combined data of all messages scraped from the specified area.
-    - `updated_combined_response_with_details.json`: The combined data with infobox and message details.
+    - `updated_combined_response_with_details.json`: The combined data with infobox and message and answers.
-    - `slim_export.json`: A slim export containing only the message details.
+    - `slim_export.json`: A slim export containing only the message and answers.

 ## Script Explanation